 The Rose and Crown Pub at the Silva House

-The Silva House is fine example of Bungalow style architecture with neoclassical revival references built in 1900 by A.F.C.
+The Rose and Crown Pub is located in the Silva House.
+The house is fine example of Bungalow style architecture with neoclassical revival references built in 1900 by A.F.C.
 Kirchoff, Phoenix liquor dealer, on land purchased from Flora Rosson.
 The house was sold in 1906 to Alejandro Silva, a Glendale rancher and warehouse owner.
 His widow and remaining family occupied the home from 1926 to 1977.

 Offering sandwiches, a children’s menu, weekly trivia contests, and sports on Sundays.
 Monday – Saturday: 11am – 2am.
 Sunday: 10am – 2am